Prepare this tasty Sardines Fried Rice using convenient canned sardines and frozen mixed vegetables. Big on taste with minimum prep work.

 Culinary history was changed forever when someone long ago in China introduced rice to wok!
 The humble steamed rice, tossed with seasoning (normally soy sauce) and oil, seared with the intense heat from the frying pan, transforms into a dish worthy of kings.
 There was even an episode of Iron Chef where the Japanese chef completed the rout of his challenger by frying rice with a dash of shrimp paste that won the judges over with its flavor.

 While our post today is certainly not set in a competitive cook-off, fried rice on the menu is very much something to look forward to.
 To start with, fried rice is simply delicious.
 Secondly, it is a complete meal in itself which makes it perfect for lunch.
 Finally, it is quick and easy to prepare.
 Coupled with a bowl of clear soup, it is comfort food for our family.
 No wonder that as Ro-Taro gets ready to head out to college this fall, he has requested for mom to teach him how to prepare fried rice.
-It’s like the old saying about teaching a man to fish, with a twist we can say that “teach a child to fry rice and he will learn to feast for a lifetime”.
+It’s like the old saying about teaching a man to fish.
+With a twist we can say that “teach a child to fry rice and he will learn to feast for a lifetime”.

 Cooking fried rice in a home setting is a piece of cake with the available utensils and ingredients.
-Almost any fresh or leftover meat and vegetables can be thrown in and the rice will taste good so long as the pan is hot and the grains of rice are separated and fluffy.
+Almost any fresh or leftover meat and vegetables can be thrown in.
+The rice will taste good so long as the pan is hot and the grains of rice are separated and fluffy.
 In a dormitory setting, the challenge is with a limited budget, appliances, utensils, ingredients, and time.
 The dorm room may be equipped with a mini fridge, 3-cup mini rice-cooker, a deep fry pan, spatula, knife, simple plates and silverware, and a tote to transport these to the dorm kitchen.
 Basic ingredients include rice, soy sauce, salt, pepper, and dried spices.